azizebil/DSA210/README.md

 ## Project Overview

-This project investigates the relationship between weather conditions and productivity, specifically screen time usage.
-By analyzing weather data alongside screen time statistics, we aim to determine if factors such as temperature, cloud cover, and sunlight hours impact work efficiency, social media usage, and entertainment consumption.
+This project explores the impact of daily weather conditions on productivity, specifically defined as the time spent on **work-related applications** (e.g., IDEs, Google Docs, email).
+By combining personal screen time and sleep data with weather statistics, the study aims to reveal how environmental factors—alongside academic events like exams—affect daily behavior and focus levels.

 ## Datasets

 ### 1. Weather Data

-Weather data will be sourced from Meteoroloji Genel Müdürlüğü (General Directorate of Meteorology).
+Weather data will be sourced from **Meteoroloji Genel Müdürlüğü (General Directorate of Meteorology)**.
 The dataset includes:

 - **Date (YYYY-MM-DD)**
 - **Temperature (°C)**